bandicoot-imaging-sciences/bivot/README.md

       // material set definition.
       autoRotate,

+      // If > 0, a minimum target frames per second value which the render
+      // resolution of the Shimmer will be adapted to meet.
+Set to 0 to always
+      // produce one one rendered pixel for each display pixel, regardless of
+      // framerate.
+      adaptFps,

       // If set, the URL for an object mesh to render the Shimmer on.
       // Set to false to revert the the default mesh for the Shimmer.
       // NOTE: This should only be used for Flat mode scans.